SugandhaAgrawal/openwhisk-workshops/bootcamp/ex1 - creating and invoking actions/README.md

 The input parameters are passed as a JSON object parameter to the `main` function.
 Notice how the `name` and `place` parameters are retrieved from the `params` object in this example.

-2. Update the `hello` action with the new source code.
+2. Update the `hello-js` action with the new source code.

 ```
-$ ibmcloud wsk action update hello hello.js
+$ ibmcloud fn action update hello-js hello.js
+ok: updated action hello-js
 ```

 #### Passing parameters to an action (Swift)